nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 4. Try different clustering methods including supervised and unsupervised models.
 5. Use different precise recall parameters to evaluate the cluster.

+---

+Is it better to select good gene set or using a whole dataset to summarize the results?

+---